vacp2p/rfc-index/vac/raw/eth-demls.md

 Another important component is the _authentication service_, which is replaced with SIWE in this specification.

+## Considerations regarding authentication

+SIWE presents some centralization issues for random node generation.
+Since smart contracts cannot generate random nonces without the need of an oracle, or can only generate pseudo-random nonces which would be the result of combining data which could be hacked.

+The following approach aims at mitigating these issues.
+It is similar to SIWE,
+and would imply the users requesting to log into the system to create the nonce by themselves, sign it, and then send it to the smart contract for verification.
+This makes the approach easier to implement and deploy when compared to the above MPC description.

+In order to avoid security issues like replay attacks and DDoS, one needs to have the following aspects in mind:

+1. Nonce uniqueness: this can be guaranteed using a map to track used nonces for each signature.
+This would prevent replay attacks as it provides proofs that a nonce was used only once by a particular address.
+2. Temporal uniqueness: timestamps allow checkings to prevent the reuse of old signatures.
+3. Message uniqueness: including the sender’s address in the message hash ensures that messages are unique even if two users collide in the nonce and the timestamp.
+4. Group membership: one could keep a separate mapping to track who is allowed to authenticate.
+5. Admin role: the creator of the smart contract would have an admin role, allowing the dynamic management of group membership.

+## Pseudocode

+The following pseudocode outlines functions for a smart contract managing group users.
+The first two functions handle adding and removing members, while the core function is `authenticate`.

+Timestamps and nonce tracking are recommended to avoid replay attacks and DDoS attacks.

+### Initial Setup
+used_nonces = empty map of address to set of bytes32 group_members = empty set of addresses
+admin = creator_address

+### Function `add_group_member`
+Input: member_address

+If the caller is not admin, return an error:
+"Only admin can perform this action"
+Add member_address to the group_members set

+### Function `remove_group_member`
+Input: member_address

+If the caller is not admin, return an error:
+"Only admin can perform this action"
+Remove member_address from the group_members set

+### Function `authenticate`
+Inputs: nonce, timestamp, signature

+Generate the message:
+message = KECCAK256(CONCAT(nonce, timestamp, caller_address))

+Recover the signer from the signature: signer = RECOVER_SIGNER(message, signature)

+If signer is not the caller_address, return an error:
+"Invalid signature"
+Check if the timestamp is recent:

+If block.timestamp - timestamp > 5 minutes, return an error:
+"Nonce expired"
+Check if the nonce has been used:

+If the nonce exists in used_nonces[caller_address], return an error:
+"Nonce already used"
+Ensure the caller is a group member:

+If caller_address is not in group_members, return an error:
+"Not a group member"
+Add the nonce to used_nonces[caller_address]

+### Helper Function `recover_signer`
+Inputs: message, signature

+Convert message to bytes:
+message_bytes = to_bytes(text=message)

+Hash the message using KECCAK-256: message_hash = keccak(message_bytes)

+Recover the public key from the message hash and signature: public_key = keys.Signature(signature).recover_public_key_from_msg_hash(message_hash)

+Convert the public key to an Ethereum address: address = public_key.to_checksum_address()

+Return the address

 ## Privacy and Security Considerations

 - For the information retrieval, the algorithm MUST include a access